Lexicon-Frontend-2024/exercise-react-movie-cards-solution/README.md

 # Solution example for Movie Cards.

 This solution comes with three branches.
 The first one: the `main` branch is the original solution branch.
-The `router-context-version` is the branch I coded together with you.
-It includes a router and a context as well.
-It has a commit history if you would like to follow the steps more closely.
+The `use-outlet-context-version` is the brancht hat includes the useOutledContext version of the solution.
+The `context-versoin` inlcudes our own context file.
+Both of these branches have a commit history if you would like to follow the steps more closely.

 Below is the original exercise description.